CuteMrMerp0/oreo-ai/v1.00/readme.md

 # Welcome!
-If you don't know what to do, just open index.html.
-It should explain it's self.

-Oreo AI is a locally-powered AI system that uses Markov chains to see how words fit with each other.
-Look in "how-it-works" to see how it works.
+Oreo AI is a locally-powered AI system made in Javascript.
+To try it, just open "index.html".

+##
+Look in the "how-it-works" folder for a visual guide to how this works.

 ## API (beta)
+The API *may not work!!!*
 In the "api" folder, you can add the Javascript file to your website to use it.

 ### Methods: